JAlcocerT/JAlcocerT/content/blog/dev-saas-mermaidjs.md

 ## Conclusions

+Does it even make sense to try building an AI Saas?

+I would say yes, for the learnings.

+For the financial motivations, just be aware of [Pareto](https://jalcocert.github.io/JAlcocerT/pareto-principle-for-data-analytics/) and that most tries will fail.

 ---

 ## FAQ

+### How Scraping Relates to SSG, CSR, and SSR

-Web scraping and modern web rendering techniques like Static Site Generation (SSG), Server-Side Rendering (SSR), and Client-Side Rendering (CSR) are fundamentally linked by how they present content.
+Web scraping and modern web rendering techniques like:

+Static Site Generation (SSG), Server-Side Rendering (SSR), and Client-Side Rendering (CSR) are fundamentally linked by how they present content.

 The rendering method a website uses directly impacts how easy or difficult it is to scrape.

-### How Scraping Relates to SSG, CSR, and SSR

 * **Static Site Generation (SSG)**: 📄 SSG creates and serves a fully-formed, static HTML file for each page at **build time**.
 The content is pre-rendered and doesn't change until the site is rebuilt.
     * **Scraping:** This is the easiest type of site to scrape.
 A simple scraper can just send an HTTP request to the page and receive all the content in the initial HTML response.
 You don't need to worry about executing JavaScript.